vekron1207/SGAutoBot/README.md

 This project is for educational purposes.
 Use responsibly and in accordance with SSDC's terms of service.

 ## 🤝 Contributing

-For @vekron and @brrr192 - If you find bugs or want to add features, modify the code and share!
+If you find bugs or want to add features, modify the code and share!

 ## 📞 Support